Traditions, folklore, history and more. If it's Irish, it's here. Or will be!

 Generally, it is customary for the youngest child in the family to have the honor of lighting this candle because, as the Irish point out, they will live the longest and send the custom furthest.
 But, on this most special of Christmas Eves, my parents bestowed the honor on me.
 Ive long forgotten what gifts Father Christmas brought me that year - whatever they were, they are totally overshadowed in the light of the gifts I had already been given.

-Image: Advent Wreath from The Celtic Attic.
+Image: Advent Wreath from Amazon.

 Click for More Culture Corner.